isralennon/MSAAI521/deliverables/Paper.md

 ### 6.5 Qualitative Results

-To witness the model in action, we developed a visualizer that ran inference on a reconstructed 3D driving scene and ran inference in real-time.
-The model demonstrated strong detection of vehicles in open areas, accurate localization of stationary objects, and robust performance across varying point densities.
+To witness the model in action, we developed a visualizer that reconstructed the LiDAR data as 3D driving scenes and ran inference on them in real-time.
+We observed that the model demonstrated strong detection of vehicles in open areas, accurate localization of stationary objects, and robust performance across varying point densities.
 Challenging cases included occluded pedestrians behind vehicles, cyclists at far distances with sparse points, closely spaced vehicles with merged BEV footprints, and objects at BEV boundaries with clipped bounding boxes.

 ![](Resources/Visualizer.png)